 Application Procedures for 2021

-Application for enrolment into First Year is made in late November.
-Enrolment dates are circulated to all the primary schools in the Cnoc Mhuire catchment area.
+Application for enrolment into First Year is open from Monday November 9th to Friday November 27th .
+Enrolment dates will be circulated to all the primary schools in the Cnoc Mhuire catchment area.
 Local newspapers and Parish notices also carry information of these dates.
 Enrolment after these dates can only be accepted on the basis of available places.

-Please feel free to download our Admission Policy using the link below.
+Please download our Admission Policy using the link below.

 Enrolment into First Year Cohort